 If you’re a parent or plan to become a parent in the future, this is one of the most compelling reasons to address any unfinished business from your childhood.

 If your boundaries were repeatedly violated as a child, you will struggle to own your right to have boundaries as an adult.

 This one speaks for itself.
 After repeated violations to your emotional, physical, or sexual boundaries, you become desensitized to their impact and you are far more vulnerable to being exploited and abused by others.
 The good news is that with knowledge, self-care, and self-awareness you can begin reversing this painful legacy inherited from your family of origin.

 Business coach Dan Sullivan has a quote that sums this one up: “All progress starts with telling the truth.”

 If your perspective is that your childhood history was idyllic and your parents were perfect, congratulations!
 Unfortunately, in my experience working with partners, this is rarely the case.

-If you’re resistant or unwilling to tell the truth about your childhood, you will not make progress toward healing, just as you won’t make progress as a partner if you’re not willing to tell the truth about your situation or what the sex addict in your life has done, and how those actions have impacted you.
+If you’re resistant or unwilling to tell the truth about your childhood, you will not make progress toward healing, just as you won’t make progress as a partner if you’re not willing to tell the truth about your situation or what your unfaithful spouse has done, and how those actions have impacted you.

 If you’re reluctant to look at your childhood history for fear of what it might bring up for you, honor your reluctance and keep in mind that it’s in the past.
 It’s done and over.
 You survived.